Aymen568/CoT_health_monit/README.md

 We used A virtual machines from Microsoft Azure Cloud for running the project.
 (Basically, Azure provides us with a 100$ to use them to try the different Azure products).

 We also, have created a deploy.sh file and a cron job that runs every day at midnight to check for changes and update the API.
 The machine was also set up as an MQTT broker using Mosquitto.
-We took that approach to increase the security and ensure that everything ran smoothly without an interception.
-But, it is not necessary to use two separate machines; you can use one VM as an MQTT broker and middlewareMiddleware.
-The VMs are both e2-small machines (optimized for web hosting and serving (i.e., day to day usage)) and have the following characteristics:

     - Ram: 2 Gib
     - cores: 0.5
     - vCPUs: 2